nescott/2024_Candida_albicans_MEC_analysis/README.md

 not combining VCF files of samples that were called separately).
 To facilitate variant calling of publicly available sequencing data in addition to our study isolates, we used GATK's HaplotypeCaller workflow (see "scripts/haplotype_caller_scripts/").
-Variants were called for all isolates with GATK v4.1.2.
+Variants were called for all study isolates with
+GATK v4.1.2.
 A GenomicsDB object was created and VCF data from all isolates was imported.
 Joint genotyping and filtering was performed following recommendations from GATK.
-Subsequent isolates were added to the GenomicsDB object and joint genotyping/filtering was repeated as needed.
+Public isolates were added to the GenomicsDB object and joint genotyping/filtering was repeated as needed.

 ### Phylogenetic tree construction, cluster determination and visualization
-The filtered VCF file was subset to include only SNP sites with no missing data and converted to PHYLIP format using vcf2phylip v2.8 (see "scripts/phylogeny/vcf2philip.sh").
+The filtered VCF file containing all study and public isolates  was subset to include only SNP sites with no missing data and converted to PHYLIP format using vcf2phylip v2.8 (see "scripts/phylogeny/vcf2philip.sh").
 A maximum-likelihood tree was built using RAxML v8.2.11 with the GTR+GAMMA model of nucleotide substitution and rapid bootstrapping (100x) (see "scripts/phylogeny/phylogeny.sh").
 No outgroup was specified.
 To define clusters, we adapted the approach described by Schikora-Tamarit and Gabaldón (2024).
 We defined cluster nodes as internal nodes with bootstrap support >95%, having subtending branch lengths above a minimum threshold, and having no child nodes that also met the definition for cluster